caguthrie/caguthrie.github.io/source/_posts/2014-04-18-why-does-it-feel-so-good-to-optimize.markdown

 ---
 Recently I was faced with a challenge from <a href="http://projecteuler.net/">Project Euler</a> and asked how I would best optimize the solution I wrote.
-Thinking for a little bit, I made a few changes, but none were as interesting as as term that I had never heard before, but understood the concept: Memoization.
+Thinking for a little bit, I made a few changes, but none were as interesting as the term that I had never heard before, but understood the concept: Memoization.

-Memoization is the concept of storing a data in memory that you may reference again at a later time, instead of calling a function with parameters you have already passed it previously.
-I'll show you how we can use memoization and a little bit of logic to optimize a problem from Project Euler.
+Memoization is the idea of storing a data in memory available to be referenced again at a later time, instead of calling a function with parameters you have already passed it previously.
+I'll show you how we can use memoization and a little bit of logic to optimize a different problem from Project Euler.

 <strong>Project Euler Problem #21: Amicable Numbers</strong>

 ```
 Let d(n) be defined as the sum of proper divisors of n (numbers less than n which divide evenly into n).
-If d(a) = b and d(b) = a, where a ≠ b, then a and b are an amicable pair and each of a and b are called amicable numbers.
+If d(a) = b and d(b) = a, where a ≠ b, then a and b are an amicable pair
+and each of a and b are called amicable numbers.

-For example, the proper divisors of 220 are 1, 2, 4, 5, 10, 11, 20, 22, 44, 55 and 110; therefore d(220) = 284.
+For example, the proper divisors of 220 are 1, 2, 4, 5, 10, 11, 20, 22, 44, 55 and 110;
+therefore d(220) = 284.
 The proper divisors of 284 are 1, 2, 4, 71 and 142; so d(284) = 220.

 Evaluate the sum of all the amicable numbers under 10000.
 ```